Who We Are...

 A Voice for Social Justice

 The Centre for Hope and Life in and After Prison Initiative Uganda - CHALAPI-UG is a Non Government Organisation based in Kasese Uganda.
 Founded and directed by Godfrey Kule and a team of board members, we are committed helping people who find themselves in prison and their families and also those who have been released from prison, by various interventions designed to educate, support and encourage.

 Please read on to find out more about our work and learn how you can make a difference by supporting this life and community changing Initiative.

 ...and What We Do

 Godfrey set up the Centre for Hope and Life In and After Prison Initiative, or CHALAPI for short, once he was cleared of all the accusations, and it has had a huge impact on the local population, both in and outside prison.

 CHALAPI have a number of Board members, ably and generously lead by our Chairman Epafura Masereka, who is a respected local pharmacist.
 The Board are accountable for decisions made, and members of staff include a Pastor, nurses and an ex-prisoner too.
 All staff, including our Chairman and Godfrey, work voluntarily and receive NO regular income from CHALAPI.

-Registered Nurse Jo Blaker from the UK met Godfrey in 2013, and has supported his work since, including visiting yearly to catch up with his numerous activities and to work with him mainly in health education within the local Prisons.
+Registered Nurse Jo Blaker from the UK met Godfrey in 2013, and has supported his work until 2021, including visiting yearly to catch up with his numerous activities and to work with him mainly in health education within the local Prisons.

 Supporting detainees through the legal process, informing them of their rights and how to present themselves in court.

 CHALAPI will approach court officials if an injustice or oversight appears to have been made.

 If the rights of a prisoner have been violated CHALAPI will get involved, and will actively protect prisoners from any mistreatment.

 A successful small claims court has been established, due to intervention from CHALAPI, to help those with a small debt stay out of prison, so that they can earn money and pay the debt off.

 Godfrey is always available and ready to support anyone who contacts him, and offer advice should anyone need it.